SuperOfficeDocs/superoffice-docs/docs/en/database/tables/quoteversionattachment.md

 title: QuoteVersionAttachment table
 description: Actual attachments to a quote so.generated: true
-keywords:
-  - "database"
-  - "QuoteVersionAttachment"
-so.date: 01.23.2023
-so.topic: reference
+keywords: database table QuoteVersionAttachment so.topic: reference so.envir: onsite, online
-so.envir:
-  - "onsite"
-  - "online"
 ---

 # QuoteVersionAttachment Table (447)